ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 ============================

-When building hipBLAS from source, you can choose to build only the library and its dependencies or include the client and its dependencies as well.
+When building hipBLAS from source, you can choose to build only the library and its dependencies or include the client and its dependencies.

 Building the library and library dependencies
 ---------------------------------------------

-The root directory of this repository contains the helper Python script ``rmake.py`` that lets you build and install hipBLAS with a single command.
+The root directory of this repository contains the helper Python script ``rmake.py`` which lets you build and install hipBLAS with a single command.
 It accepts several options but has a hard-coded configuration that you can override by invoking ``cmake`` directly.
 However, it's a great way to get started quickly and serves as an example of how to build and install hipBLAS.
-A few commands in the script require ``sudo`` access, so it might prompt you for a password.
+A few commands in the script require ``sudo`` access, which might prompt you for a password.

 The install script determines the build platform by querying ``hipconfig --platform``.
 This value can be explicitly defined by setting the environment variable ``HIP_PLATFORM`` to ``HIP_PLATFORM=amd`` or ``HIP_PLATFORM=nvidia``.